JavaScript driver

 Promises.
 So, if we wanted to handle the Promise to access the Ref

-of the newly created instance:
+of the newly created document:

 createP.then(function(response) {